“This international firm is a bona fide titan of maritime law.”

 — Client feedback, Chambers USA

 Our MERT members are ready around the clock to respond to pollution-related incidents and vessel casualties, and manage the related investigations, including potential civil and criminal consequences.
 In the event of an incident, please contact any of our members directly by clicking above to see the full listing of our team or call 513.362.8790 and one of our members will assist you.

 Shipping remains the most important means of moving goods around the world.
 With over 90 percent of cargo imported to the United States moving through seaports, maritime law and regulation—directly or indirectly—affects most businesses.
 Increased global trade, rising fuel costs, ongoing environmental regulation, overcapacity in the industry, the prospects for autonomous shipping, and cyber risks have converged to make this industry alter course.

 Blank Rome helps companies find safe passage in these turbulent times by providing legal and business counsel in all aspects of the maritime industry.
 Whether the matter involves vessel finance, strategic alliances, regulatory compliance, or litigation and enforcement, we have the knowledge and experience to help you navigate any issue.
 We represent publicly traded and privately owned companies throughout the world, including shipowners, vessel operators, and charterers, cargo owners, ship managers, shipyards, wind farm operators, marine construction and transportation companies, waterfront facilities and terminals, energy companies, P&I clubs, marine insurers, shippers, financial institutions, and private equity investors.

 We also serve the shipping industry through a unique combination of regulatory, legislative, defense, and commercial advice and assistance.
-Our attorneys have been involved in many of the most significant vessel casualties and pollution incidents of the past century, such as the USS John McCain/Alnic MC, Aris T, El Faro, Amoco Cadiz, Athos I, Cosco Busan, Deepwater Horizon, Exxon Valdez, San Jacinto, Morris J. Berman, Torrey Canyon, and Amazon Venture spills.
+Our attorneys have been involved with many of the most significant vessel casualties and pollution incidents of the past century, such as the USS John McCain/Alnic MC, Aris T, El Faro, Amoco Cadiz, Athos I, Cosco Busan, Deepwater Horizon, Exxon Valdez, San Jacinto, Morris J. Berman, Torrey Canyon, and Amazon Venture spills.

 To keep on top of the latest trends in the maritime industry, please read our Mainbrace newsletter.